drivendataorg/zamba/docs/docs/quickstart.md

 ### Generating predictions

-To generate predictions for the same folder, `vids_to_classify`, run:
+To generate predictions for the same folder, `vids_to_classify`, the minimum you have to run is:
 ```python
 from zamba.models.model_manager import predict_model
 from zamba.models.config import PredictConfig